-Is your video camera collecting a little mound of dust because you fear every little detail needs to be perfect before you can record that MUCH-needed video that haunts your daily to do list?
+Is your video camera collecting a little mountain of dust because you fear every little detail needs to be perfect before you can record that MUCH-needed video that haunts your daily to-do list?

 You know video is important.
 You know you want to get your message out to more people and make more sales.
 Yet something stops you every time you consider recording video.
 Yes, it’s your Inner Critic.

-But fear not because I hope to impact some wisdom onto you today that will allow you to cross this bridge and move forward with your online marketing.
+But fear not because I hope to impart some wisdom onto you today that will allow you to cross this bridge and move forward with your online marketing.

 Top Video Creation Truths

 Your video does not have to be perfect.
 Read that again.
 Your video does not have to be perfect.

 I’d much rather you take stronger action and knock out a handful of video tips for YouTube than agonize to make the perfect single video.

 Too many people are delaying their success and income because they have developed this misconception about perfection.

 The difference between really successful people and those who just want to be successful can be measured clearly by the amount of action they take.

 Notice she didn’t say anything about the difference being perfection?